-Zacharias spoke with Defense News recently about the most promising technology breakthroughs, from lasers on fighter jets to advances in autonomous data processing.
+Zacharias spoke with Defense News recently to talk about the most promising technology breakthroughs, from lasers on fighter jets to advances in autonomous data processing.

 You took over this job in June.
 What is your impression so far?

 The surprise to me was, having been on the outside as a technology supplier in my previous life, it was nice to see that there was really acknowledgement from the leadership for science and technology and innovation.
 That's another thing that's in the Air Force: an agility of both people and technology and also a focus on inclusiveness.
 Inclusiveness of personnel, but I would say it's also moving toward inclusiveness of technology so that we're looking at non-traditional suppliers as well.